 Of course, you have the ever-convenient Chromebook Recovery Utility that can be easily used for tasks such as creating a Windows 11 USB installer and even a bootable CloudReady USB drive on a Chromebook.
 However, suppose you’re looking to be a bit more advanced.
 In that case, you have to make way for another terrific software recognized as one of the best cross-platform tools for ISO file preparation—balenaEtcher.
 It doesn’t even cost a dime to download from the internet and works just as intended.

 In this guide, we’ll brief you on everything there is to know about how to install balenaEtcher on your Chromebook.
 The installation steps will be covered in an easy-to-grasp format, so you won’t have to scratch your head in confusion along the process.
 So, let’s dive right into this comprehensive write-up without further ado.

 - Recommended from Chrome Ready: How to boot from a bootable USB drive on a Chromebook.

 What is balenaEtcher?

-Etcher is a full-fledged tool capable of preparing bootable SD cards and USB drives effortlessly.
-It employs a three-step formula that gets the job done in no more than a wink.
+Etcher is a full-fledged tool that effortlessly prepares bootable SD cards and USB drives.
+It employs a three-step formula that does the job in no more than a wink.
 The process to get it up and rolling on Chrome OS is also easy to follow, and we’ll be detailing all of it in one of the forthcoming sections.

 Best features of balenaEtcher